How Much Time Do You Have?

 When my next paycheck arrives, I enter it:

 And now those new dollars need to be budgeted!
 So, using the checkbox at the top, I select all the categories.
 When they’re selected, it looks like this:

 The inspector shows that my underfunded amount is $1,242.50.
 My paycheck gave me $1,600 to be budgeted, so I’m good to go!
 When I click the underfunded button, voila!
 Fully funded categories, as far as the eye can see:

 Even better, there’s still $357.50 left for me to budget.
 Now I’ve got choices, but what to do?
 Build up some of my true expenses?
 Fund a little more towards that vacation category?
 Start budgeting for next month’s rent?

 When you have extra cash left, after you’ve fully funded your budget template, it’s up to you!

 I hope that helps.
 If you have questions, be sure to join one of our free, interactive, classes.
-And we might even have one about budget templates … maybe.
-All classes are subject to change.
+Check out “Set Up Your Budget” if you want to learn more about setting up a budget template.

 Remember, budgeting is not restrictive.
 You won’t be spending less, you’ll be spending right.
 You can do this!
 Today.
 Right now.
 What do you have to lose?
 Except all that debt and stress.
 (Ok, so kind of a lot.)